solv-finance-dev/solv-ic-market-projects/PROM.md

 # **Prometeus Labs**

-Brief introduction of your project, under the project logo of the first page Prometeus Network fuels people-owned data markets, introducing new ways to interact with data and profit from it.
+Prometeus Network fuels people-owned data markets, introducing new ways to interact with data and profit from it.